-It is recommended that the student complete the general chemistry, organic chemistry, and biology requirements in the first two years, leaving physics for the third year, as there are questions over the first three areas on the Dental Admissions Test.
+It is recommended that the student complete the general chemistry, organic chemistry, and biology requirements in the first two years, leaving physics for the third year, as there are questions over the first two areas on the Dental Admissions Test.
 Application Procedure.
 Students are enrolled each August.
 Candidates should make formal application approximately a year before they wish to be admitted to the School of Dentistry.
 Application deadline for nonresidents is December 1, and January 15 for Indiana residents.

 The School of Dentistry uses the American Association of Dental Schools Application Service and therefore does not provide its own application.
-AADSAS application request cards can be obtained from the office of the Director of Records and Admissions.
+AADSAS application request cards can be obtained from the Recorder's Office.
 Applicants will be requested to submit transcripts from each college attended to the Application Service and also to the School of Dentistry.
 There is a \$15 graduate application fee for all applicants who have not previously attended Indiana University.
-An additional \$40 fee is required by the American Association of Dental Schools Application Service.
+An additional \$15 fee is required by the American Association of Dental Schools Application Service.

 Applicants will also be required to take the American Dental Association Admissions Test.
 This test, for which there is a \$15 examination fee, is given in October, January, and April of each year.
 Indiana residents must take the Dental Admissions Test no later than January, and nonresidents no later than October, if they plan to enter the School of Dentistry the following August.
 Students are further advised to take this test only after completing the required chemistry and biology courses.
 The admission test is usually taken in the junior year.
-Questions regarding interpretation of scores may be referred to the Dental School Director of Records and Admissions.
+Questions regarding interpretation of scores may be referred to the Dental School Recorder.